-Included with the archive is source code for programs that can automatically feed it with the boards of several popular Solitaire Implementations.
+Included with the archive are programs that can automatically provide the starting layouts of several popular Solitaire Implementations.

 Freecell Solver can also be built as a library for use within your own Solitaire implementations.
 A more detailed list of features can be found in the Features List.